ABackerNINI/RCC/README.md

 Well, the g++/clang++ will take around 0.4 seconds to compile, even if a small piece of codes.
 But with _Pre-Compiled Header_, it takes around 0.1 seconds, which is acceptable for most cases.
 And RCC will cache the binaries, so the next time you run RCC with the same arguments, RCC should be really fast, 0.004 seconds according to my tests.

 Of course, 0.1 seconds is far more than 0.001 seconds which you could easily achieve with raw shell commands.
-Use RCC just when it's hard to write shell commands for what you want to achieve while C++ does.
+Use RCC just when it's hard to write shell commands for what you want to do while C++ does.

 ## Uninstall